harihaysrun/coffee/README.md

 ## Limitations of Foursquare API

-- only 50 queries per second, which means that it's not possible to see the full list of coffee shops at one go
+- Only 50 queries per second, which means that it's not possible to see the full list of coffee shops at one go

 ## Bugs
 <!-- - While testing on various browsers, I came across an error on Mozilla Firefox saying: